-Use the RGS Sender Configuration tool or manually edit the properties in the rgsenderconfig file.
+▲ Use the RGS Sender Configuration tool or manually edit the properties in the rgsenderconfig file.

-Using the RGS Sender Configuration tool
+Using the RGS Sender Configuration tool (Windows/Linux only)

 To use the RGS Sender Configuration tool:

 - 1. Navigate to the RGS Sender installation directory, and start the tool: - On Windows, run the following executable: